bgp59/p-ssh/README.md

 at a time, from a list of host specification.

-options:
+optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit -n N, --n-parallel N  The level of parallelism, 0 stands for unlimited (all
+  -h, --help            show this help message and exit --version             show program's version number and exit -n N, --n-parallel N  Number of parallel invocations with 0 standing for all
-                        command invoked at once)
+                        targets at once.
+Default: 1.
   -l HOST_LIST, --host-list HOST_LIST
                         Host spec file, in [USER@]HOST format.
 Lines starting with `#' will be treated as comments and ignored and duplicate specs will be removed.
 Multiple `-l' may be specified and they will be consolidated -t TIMEOUT, --timeout TIMEOUT
                         If specified, individual ssh command timeout, in seconds (float)
   -W TERM_MAX_WAIT, --term-max-wait TERM_MAX_WAIT
                         How long to wait, in seconds, for a command to exit upon being terminated via SIGTERM (float).
+Default:
+                        1.0 sec
-Default: 1.0 sec -B BATCH_TIMEOUT, --batch-timeout BATCH_TIMEOUT
+  -B BATCH_TIMEOUT, --batch-timeout BATCH_TIMEOUT
                         If specified, the timeout for the entire batch, in seconds (float)
   -a [WORKING_DIR], --audit-trail [WORKING_DIR]
                         Enable audit trail and output collection using the optional path passed as a parameter.
-The path may contain the following placeholders: `{n}': substitute
+The path may contain the following placeholders: `{lh}': substitute
-                        with `uname -n` (lowercase and stripped of domain), `{p}': substitute with the PID of the process, `{U}: substitute with the local user name.
+                        with the local hostname in lowercase and stripped of domain, `{pid}': substitute with the PID of the local process, `{lu}: substitute with the local user name.
                         Additionally the path may contain strftime formatting characters which will be interpolated using the invocation time.
-If the optional parameter is missing then a path rooted on `P_SSH_WORKING_DIR_ROOT' env var or on an internal fallback is used to form:
+If WORKING_DIR argument is not provided then env var `P_SSH_WORKING_DIR_ROOT' is
-                        `/tmp/{U}/p_ssh/work/p-rsync/%Y-%m-%dT%H:%M:%S%z-{p}'.
+                        used.
+If neither WORKING_DIR argument nor
+                        `P_SSH_WORKING_DIR_ROOT' env var are specified then
+                        the default value is used, which is `/tmp/{lu}/p_ssh/w ork/p-rsync/%Y-%m-%dT%H:%M:%S%z-{pid}'.
   -x, --trace, --no-trace, --x, --no-x
                         Override the implied display of the result upon individual command completion.
 If no audit trail is specified then the implied action is to display the result, otherwise it is to do nothing (since the output is recorded anyway).

 The RSYNC_OPTION may contain the following placeholders: